PLAN YOUR visit

 Workshop Fees

 $600 per person includes a shared cabin and meals. $50 materials fee for those who need supplies.
 You may bring your own if you prefer.
+A $200 nonrefundable deposit is required at the time of registration.

 RESEARCH